 Sexual violence is a form of gender-based violence.

-Sexual violence is one of the most destructive and yet least-recognised human rights abuses in the world.
-As many as one in three women has been beaten, coerced into sex or abused in some other way - most often by someone she knows, including by her husband or another male family member.
+Sexual violence is one of the most destructive and yet Sexual violence refers to any act, least-recognised human rights abuses in the world.
+As attempt or threat of a sexual nature many as one in three women has been beaten, coerced that results in, or is likely to result in, into sex or abused in some other way - most often by physical, psychological and emotional someone she knows, including by her husband or harm. another male family member.
 It is important to know that sexual violence is more often experienced by women and children, however men can also experience sexual violence.